 I am passionate about this work being an equal partnership.
 I may be the one with the tools, but in actuality, you are the mechanic.

-Specializing in Perinatal Mood & Anxiety disorders, I utilize a person-centered approach to interacting with her patients.
+Specializing in Perinatal Mood & Anxiety disorders, I utilize a person-centered approach to interacting with my patients.
 I have experience in a wide range of issues, including but not limited to:

 - Anxiety disorders;